rmrt1n/rmrt1n.github.io/src/articles/clojure-fly/clojure-fly.md

 ### Implementing the Route Handlers

 We now have everything we need to implement the route handlers or the business logic of the app.
-First, we'll implement the `index-page` function which renders a page that:
+First, we'll implement the `index-page` function, which renders a page that:

 1. Shows all of the user's bookmarks in the database, and
 2. Shows a form that allows the user to insert new bookmarks into the database